Ready to Serve?

 Welcome From

-Commissioner Tracy
+Commissioner Robert J. Tracy

 Our department is dedicated to diversity and inclusion.
 We strive to create a department that is representative of our unique and diverse city.